 A New Pump ∙∙∙ You may or may not actually *need* a new pump, but if your insurance provides one, take advantage!
 There are many reasons a second pump would be beneficial.
 I loved keeping one pump at home and one at the office.
 Your insurance may cover a battery operated pump (examples: Freestyle, Willow, Freemie), which is really helpful when you have multiple kids.
 Your old pump may have lost some suction and a new one may do a better job.
 So many reasons to get a new one!

-Silicone Breast Pump ∙∙∙ This thing is fantastic!
+Silicone Milk Catcher (& Manual Pump) ∙∙∙ This thing is fantastic!
 You can use it as a manual pump, but I just suction it on one breast while feeding on the other and allow it to collect milk on its own.
+The basic one is great, but with an older child running around, I recommend getting the one with a stand and lid.
+I learned the hard way that I should have bought the one with a lid when my toddler ran by me knocking over a precious ounce of liquid gold before I got it into the fridge.

 Nursing Cover ∙∙∙ Most breastfeeding moms already have one of these.
 This one doubles as a car seat cover.
 With two kids you will be nursing on-the-go a lot more, so this is a must-have for me!